A. WE START IN THE MIDDLE OF THINGS AND ONLY AFTERWARDS LOOK AT WHAT WENT BEFORE

 2. Teacher prepares a very long sentence and writes it up on the board.
 Children suggest single words that can be crossed out.

 3. Every child says what its favourite animal is – In a second round the children say about "their" animal what it IS LIKE (e.g. My donkey is fat).
 Then in a third round the children say what their fat donkey IS DOING right now (or what it ALWAYS DOES, every morning etc).
-Finally the sentence is written down (as well as any others they can remember from their classmates).
+Finally the

 4. Write down a list of questions to ask a child in front of a class who 'is' some animal for a guessing game".
 (Have you got six legs?)